Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Avoid inconsistent /var/lib/dbus/machine-id

-Note that /etc/machine-id and /var/lib/dbus/machine-idmust contain the same unique ID.
-On modern systems /var/lib/dbus/machine-id is already a symlink to /etc/machine-id.
-However on older systems those might be two different files.
+/etc/machine-id and /var/lib/dbus/machine-idmust contain the same unique ID.
+On modern systems /var/lib/dbus/machine-id, there is already a symlink to /etc/machine-id.
+However, on older systems there might be two different files.
 This is the case for SLE-12 based images.
-If you are targeting these older operating systems, it is recommended to add the symlink creation into config.sh:
+If you are targeting older operating systems, it is recommended to add the symlink creation into config.sh:

 #======================================